 The Office of Information Technology, located in St. Vincent's Hall, provides computing services to all Niagara University students.
 There are several computer labs available for student use on the first floor of St. Vincent's Hall.
-These lab computers feature the latest software and are connected to our local area network, offering a high-speed connection to the Internet and our local network resources.
+These lab computers feature the latest software and are connected to our local area network, offering a highspeed connection to the Internet and our local network resources.
 A student help desk is also available on the first floor of St. Vincent's Hall to assist students in the use of technology services on campus.

 Many instructors use the Blackboard system in their courses, which is a course support system providing online instructional resources for students.
 This system is located at blackboard.niagara.edu.
-Niagara University offers Web-based student e-mail accounts which are located at mail.niagara.edu.
-There is also a student portal system called myNU for student use, which offers personalized content including course schedules, news, events, job opportunities, and much more; it is located at mynu.niagara.edu.
+Niagara University offers Web-based student email accounts and a student portal system called myNU for student use, which offers personalized content including course schedules, news, events, job opportunities, and much more; it is located at mynu.niagara.edu.
 Brochures are available at the help desk to offer instruction on the use of the various information systems on campus.
-The Office of Information Technology Web site, www.niagara.edu/it, offers assistance to students online and features frequently asked question lists and support information.
+The Office of Information Technology website, www.niagara.edu/it, offers assistance to students online and features frequently asked question lists and support information.

-Information technology, such as computers, telecommunications, video, and network-related systems including both voice and electronic mail which is the property of Niagara University, will be used, maintained and controlled by university policy.
+Information technology, such as computers, telecommunications, video, and networkrelated systems including both voice and electronic mail which is the property of Niagara University, will be used, maintained and controlled by university policy.
 The university regards such facilities as important to educational and administrative endeavors and mandates that such facilities be legally utilized by students in accordance with applicable policies, standards, licenses, and contracts.
 Violations may result in suspension of privileges to access such facilities, disciplinary action and/or possible criminal prosecution under federal and state laws.
 Niagara reserves the right to curtail certain information technology activities when in its judgment they are considered to interfere with NU's mission or educational objectives.